mhmoslemi2338/mhmoslemi2338.github.io/_pages/about.md

   </p>

   <p>
     I'm currently seeking research and development roles in responsible AI, fairness in ML, and applied ML.
 I’m also open to research collaborations across academia and industry.
+You can learn more about me from my <a href="assets/pdf/CV.pdf" target="_blank">CV</a>.
   </p>

 </div>